pradyunsg/pradyunsg.github.io/content/blog/2024-05-31-python-scripts-with-pipx-bash.md

 [^1]: `symlink` with periods around it based on where in the file it shows up
 [^2]: It is possible to put almost any valid Bash syntax after the 4 double quotes (like, you can start an `if` statement, or something else) as long as you don't have whitespace between the 4th double quote and the keyword/CLI tool name.
 I just didn't like how that stuff looked so I went with `true` on that line.
+[^3]: I learned about this approach from [this StackOverflow question](https://stackoverflow.com/q/15190055/1931274).